dataluscorp/browser/docs/performance/timerfirings_logging.md

 These JS timers are annotated with `[content]` and show the JavaScript source location where they were created.
-They can come from chrome code within Firefox, or from web content.
+They can come from chrome code within Datalus, or from web content.

 The informative labels are only present on function timers that have had their creation site annotated.
 For unannotated function timers, there